itsbaraa/Power-Switch-Circuit/README.md

 This Arduino project is a proximity-based lighting circuit that uses:

-- An ultrasonic sensor to detect how close an object is.
+- An ultrasonic sensor to detect how close an object is from a digital pin.
-- An LDR (Light Dependent Resistor)** to determine ambient light brightness.
+- An LDR (Light Dependent Resistor)** to determine ambient light brightness from an analog pin.
 - An LED that only turns on when it is bright and an object is close to the sensor.

 ---